-Preparing for a Pap Test.
-To help get the most accurate results, doctors recommend scheduling a Pap test for the 10 - 20 days after menstruation begins.
+Preparing for a Pap Test: Doctors recommend scheduling a Pap test 10 to 20 days after menstruation begins to get the most accuate results.
 Those are the best days for obtaining the most accurate results.
 The Pap test should not be performed during menstruation.

-The Procedure.
-A Pap test is usually painless, although some women may have some discomfort.
+Pap Test Procedure: A Pap test is usually painless, although some women may have mild discomfort:

-No test is 100% accurate, and it is possible for the Pap test to miss the presence of cancer.
-However, if abnormal cells are missed on one test, they are likely to be spotted during the next one.
-It is also possible for a test to indicate abnormal cells when the cells are really normal.
-If a test indicates possible abnormal cells, your doctor will order another Pap test or additional other tests to confirm the results.
+It is also possible for a test to indicate abnormal cells when the cells are really normal, a so-called false positive result.
+If a test indicates possible abnormal cells, your provider will order another Pap test or other tests to confirm the results.

 General guidelines for cervical cancer screening recommend:

 The cells viewed in a cervical smear sample are classified on a scale representing the spectrum of cell changes from normal to cancerous.
 The Pap test is first characterized as either normal or abnormal.